AIRian (AIR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AIRian Historical Price

-According to the latest data gathered on AIRian live price page, the current price of AIRian is 0.00341162USD.
-The circulating supply of AIRian(AIR) is 131.00M AIR , giving it a market capitalization of $446.94K.
+According to the latest data gathered on AIRian live price page, the current price of AIRian is 0.0041323USD.
+The circulating supply of AIRian(AIR) is 131.00M AIR , giving it a market capitalization of $541.33K.

 The AIRian Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.